L134h/GATRSyn/README.md

 # GATRSyn
 GATRSyn Project README
 Overview
-The GATRSyn project consists of two main components: feature extraction for drugs and cell lines using Graph Attention Networks (GAT), and prediction through Transformer feature fusion.
+GATRSyn is a generalized two-stage research framework that decomposes the task of drug synergy prediction into two key modules: offline feature extraction and multi-scenario adaptive prediction.
+By integrating drug-cell-associated protein-protein interaction (PPI) networks with pharmacogenomics data, GATRSyn employs a Graph Attention Network (GAT) enriched with edge information to construct offline feature extractors for generating cell line/drug GAT features.
+The transformer-based re-embeddings of GAT features, referred to as Trans features, are designed to enhance cross-modal interactions between specific drugs and cell lines, making them more adaptable to diverse downstream tasks.
+Finally, sample Trans features are input into deep neural networks to predict six distinct scenarios.
 This document provides a brief introduction to each component and how to get started with the project.

 Feature Extraction - cell-drug-feat
-The cell-drug-feat folder contains scripts used for extracting features from drug and cell line data using Graph Attention Networks (GAT).
+The cell-drug-feat folder contains scripts used for extracting features from drug and cell line data using Graph Attention Network(GAT).
 The primary script for this process is train.py.

 Data
 Within the GATRSyn\cell-drug-feat\data directory, you will need a file named node_features.npy.
 You can download this file using the following link: